 The lug-to-lug dimensions of this thing are another story though.
 If your wrist measures less than seven inches in girth, you may be in trouble since the timepiece may occupy the whole width of your wrist and then some.
 Of course, some people actually like when their watch has a sort of dominating presence on their hands, so I can’t really say that size is the problem here.
 It is all very personal, you know.

 As far as the shape goes, it is the standard “cushion” that Panerai watches are usually associated with.
-Looking at its elegant curves and unimpeachably polished surface, you will immediately understand why the Italian watchmaker puts such an impressive price tag on their timepieces: there is simply no way for you to find a cushion-shaped timekeeper that would be able to look as graceful, yet smart as this one.
+Looking at its elegant curves and impeccably polished surface, you will immediately understand why the Italian watchmaker puts such an impressive price tag on their timepieces: there is simply no way for you to find a cushion-shaped timekeeper that would be able to look as graceful, yet smart as this one.

 As for the crown, it is a bit short for my tastes, but it still provides good enough grip in order to manipulate the hands.

-The calfskin Monte Carlo strap that comes with this watch as standard and features a contrasting beige stitching is perhaps one of the best things you could get in this price range, so this is also a big “plus” if you still contemplate buying this timekeeper.
+The calfskin Monte Carlo strap that comes with this watch as standard and features contrasting beige stitching is perhaps one of the best things you could get in this price range, so this is also a big “plus” if you still contemplate buying this timekeeper.

 While Panerai are known for their sandwich-style dial consisting of two plates with a thick layer of Superluminova spread generously between them, they sometimes experiment with other styles and textures, including carbon fiber.